 Sweet winter squashes, hardy greens, jewel-toned root vegetables, and potatoes of every kind make local eating easy and delicious in the colder months of autumn and winter.
 Whether these vegetables are gathered straight from the garden, from a well-tended root cellar, or from the market, their delectable flavors and nutritional benefits pack a powerful punch.
 Try them in soups (Celery Root Bisque, Portuguese Kale Soup), main dishes (Ravioli with Smoky Greens, Chicken Pot Pie with Root Vegetables), winter salads (Warm Goat Cheese and Beet Salad, Thai Cabbage Salad), and side dishes (Cashew Carrots, Braised Collards with Bacon).
 With this collection of more than 250 recipes, you’ll discover how simple and delightful it is to eat locally all year long.

-Nothing says “home” like chocolate chip cookies still warm from the oven, freshly baked shortcake to celebrate strawberry season, or a perfect apple pie cooling on the windowsill.
-250 Treasured Country Desserts is packed with tried-and-true recipes for the homey desserts you’ve loved all your life.
-Gingery Ginger Snaps.
-Chocolate Fudge Brownies.
-Boston Cream Pie.
-Real Butterscotch Pudding.
-Along with the recipes, you’ll find practical hints and tips on everything from how to remove neatly cut brownies from the pan to the best way to frost a layer cake.
+Nothing beats chocolate chip cookies still warm from the oven, freshly baked shortcake, or a perfect apple pie cooling on the windowsill.
+250 Treasured Country Desserts is packed with tried-and-true recipes for the homey treats you’ve loved all your life, with practical tips on how to make gingery ginger snaps, clean-cut brownies, dreamily frosted layer cakes, and much more.
+You’ll turn to this reliable guide again and again for sweet, satisfying dessert classics.